-The next area of law for discussion is Employment.
+The first area of law for discussion is Employment.

 The Current Market

-With EU law entrenched in domestic Employment law, it will be interesting to see the effect on activity levels in the coming years as the UK leaves the EU.
-This could be the main discipline affected by the exit.
+With the additional point that employment law could be the main discipline affected by Brexit, it will be interesting to see the effect on activity levels in the coming years as the UK leaves the EU.

 Is this a good career option?